-Allotment plots are measured out in Rods, with a 10 Rod plot being approximate 250 square metres (25 square metres per rod).
-The most common sized are 5 or 10 rods but some of our sites have a small amount of different size plots.
+Allotment plots are measured out in Rods, with a 10 Rod plot being approximate 250 square metres (1 rod = 25 square metres).
+The most common sized are 5 or 10 rods.

-For unusual size plots the cost is worked out at £6 per rod or 25 square metres.
+For unusual size plots the cost is worked out at £6.40 per rod or per 25 square metres.

 The rent is paid on an annual basis, normally due in December.
 If you taken on an allotment after January your rent will be charged pro rata.

-A deposit of £50 must be paid at the time of signing the Tenancy Agreement along with a £5 deposit for a key (all allotments sites except Howard Road are locked).
+A deposit of £50 must be paid at the time of signing the Tenancy Agreement along with a £5 deposit for a key.

 Allotments Frequently Asked Questions